-The reformer is one of my favorite things about pilates; it's so fun to learn!
+That being said, the reformer is one of my favorite things about pilates; it's so fun to learn!
 It's kind of hard to explain but for me, pilates sometimes feels like I'm half asleep when I'm working out...It's relaxing but difficult at the same time.

 At Club Pilates, your first class is free so it's really low risk if you wanna try the reformer.